bwvoss/ecosystem/philosophy.md

 unit -> component -> integration -> end-to-end/system

-Every item is a composable piece of the puzzle.

 Unit [fakes]
 this ensures a single unit works in isolation.
 This will have the most isolation and speed, and which allows us to get precise with use cases to test.